Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Introduction

-This paper presents a unified perspective from the viewpoint of token-level credit assignment: if intra-group objectives disrupt the exchangeability of token updates at the gradient level—especially during sequence-coupled trajectory aggregation or asymmetric segment pruning/selection—systematic drift (learning tax) and probability drift/entropy collapse are inevitable.
-We further demonstrate that when this condition is violated, the accumulation of learning tax and probability drift is generally predictable.
+This paper develops a unified view from token-level credit assignment.
+If a groupwise objective breaks the exchangeability of token updates at the gradient level, especially through sequence-coupled trajectory aggregation or asymmetric segment clipping and selection, then systematic drift, namely a learning tax, together with probability drift and entropy collapse becomes unavoidable.
+We further show that once this condition is violated, the accumulation of the learning tax and the resulting probability drift are typically predictable.

-\textbf{Contributions.} The contributions of this paper include: \begin{itemize} \item \textbf{Structural Boundaries of Intra-Group Learning:} We propose a necessary condition that maintaining token-level gradient exchangeability is essential for stable intra-group learning under sparse termination feedback. \item \textbf{A Unified Gradient Perspective:} Through gradient analysis, we clearly distinguish between the behaviors of exchangeable and non-exchangeable objectives. \item \textbf{Constructive Validation of Structural Fixes:} We propose several minimal intra-group transformations that restore or approximate the gradient cancellation structure without altering the core framework of intra-group comparisons. \end{itemize}
+\textbf{Contributions.} This paper makes the following contributions: \begin{itemize} \item \textbf{A structural boundary for groupwise learning:} We propose a necessary condition: under sparse terminal feedback, maintaining token-level gradient exchangeability is crucial for stable groupwise learning. \item \textbf{A unified gradient perspective:} Through gradient analysis, we clearly distinguish the behavior of exchangeable and non-exchangeable objectives. \item \textbf{Constructive validation through structural repair:} We introduce minimal within-group transformations that restore, or closely approximate, gradient cancellation without changing the core framework of groupwise comparison. \end{itemize}

-\section{Related Work}
+\section{Related work}

-\paragraph{Intra-Group Comparison-based Reinforcement Learning Objectives.} Representative methods include GRPO~\cite{shao2024deepseekmath}, GSPO~\cite{zheng2025group}, and their variants (e.g., DAPO~\cite{yu2025dapo}, DCPO~\cite{yang2025dcpo}, SSPO~\cite{yang2025sspo}), which construct learning signals by comparing multiple trajectories for the same input and have shown advantages in tasks like mathematical reasoning.
-Unlike existing work, this paper reveals the structural boundaries of intra-group learning objectives from the perspective of token-level credit assignment, providing a unified explanation for the failure modes across different intra-group learning methods.
+\paragraph{Reinforcement-learning objectives based on within-group comparison.} Representative methods include GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical}, GSPO~\cite{zheng2025groupsequencepolicyoptimization}, and their variants, such as DAPO~\cite{yu2026dapo}, DCPO~\cite{yang2025dcpodynamicclippingpolicy}, and SSPO~\cite{yang2026ssposubsentencelevelpolicyoptimization}.
+These methods construct learning signals by comparing multiple trajectories for the same input and have shown advantages on tasks such as mathematical reasoning.
+Unlike existing work, this paper reveals a structural boundary of groupwise learning objectives from the perspective of token-level credit assignment, providing a unified explanation for failure modes across different groupwise learning methods.